Let’s say you have a Telkom bill that you really need to pay, but it’s late and you don’t have access to a Telkom branch or EasyPay point.

 Paying Telkom Using FNB ATM

-This method of payment can be done using both card, or cardless options.
-With your card, you could perform a direct deposit, or transfer money to a recipient (provided you’ve added Telkom as a recipient online).
+This payment method can be done using both card or cardless options.
+With your card, you could perform a direct deposit or transfer money to a recipient (provided you’ve added Telkom as a recipient online).

 Here is how you can make a direct deposit into Telkom’s account via ATM (‘WITH DEPOSIT’ FNB ATM only):

 - Insert your bank card and enter your PIN

 - On the main menu, you must select ‘Make Deposit.’

 - On the ‘Make Deposit’ menu select ‘Deposit Cash.’

 - On the ‘Select to Account’ menu select ‘Pay FNB Recipient.’

 - You will have to type in ‘Tel.’